GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You inspire interest and wonder in a creature which can perceive you, penetrating its mind to charm them.
 That creature must succeed a [Will] save or become dazed for a number of rounds equal to the points of failure.
 If you have more [Empy] than that creature, it makes the save with disadvantage.
 A creature which is immune to illusions gains advantage on this save.

-If the spell check is a critical success, the range of the spell is increased by a number of yourds equal to your [Magic] bonus and the DV is increased by [Magic] bonus.
+If the spell check is a critical success, the range of the spell is increased by a number of yards equal to your [Magic] bonus and the DV is increased by [Magic] bonus.

 A creature which is damaged is no longer dazed by this spell.